Lighting and Power Circuits

 Prior knowledge that will help with this topic

-• Basic numeracy and literacy skills are recommended to handle calculations and technical documentation.
+• Basic numeracy and literacy skills (equivalent to Level 1 English and Maths) to handle measurements and instructions.

 • An interest in practical, hands-on work and a willingness to learn about construction processes.

-• No formal prior knowledge of construction is required, but familiarity with tools and materials can be beneficial.
+• No formal construction experience is required, but familiarity with tools or DIY can be helpful.

 Key Terminology